 ·Provide a high level of customer service.

 Educational/Previous Experience Requirements:

-Bachelor’s Degree (B.A) from four-year College or university with one (1) to three (3) years securities industry experience, including direct interaction with financial advisors
+Bachelor’s Degree (B.A) from four-year College or university with five (5) years securities industry experience, including direct interaction with financial advisors